freelawproject/courtlistener/DEVELOPING.md

 # Discussing things

-We host [a Discourse forum](https://flp.discourse.group/c/developer-discussions/8) where you can ask questions and search past ones.
+You can use [Github Discussions][ghd] to ask questions and search past ones.
 We should use this more, but mostly people seem to get into our Slack and ask things there.
 When they do that, the answers to their questions go into a black hole and only ever help the person that asked them.
 Ah well.

 ## Architecture